tyoshino/streams_integration/README.md

 * LOADING or DONE
     * Note: DONE is include because we don't see LOADING when the response is empty.

+Question: What we should do on the XHR when the ReadableStream is cancel()-ed?

+* call abort() on the XHR?

 ### Acknowledgements

 The author would like to thank Yutaka Hirano for his contributions to this document.